Adjunct Assistant Professor, Civil and Environmental Engineering

 Dr. David Hokanson served as the Operations Manager of the Sustainable Futures Institute at Michigan Technological University from 2003 to 2005.

-Dr. Hokanson joined the Professional Staff of Michigan Tech’s Department of Civil and Environmental Engineering (CEE) as a Research Engineer in June 1996 and continues in that role to this day.
+Dr. Hokanson joined the Professional Staff of Michigan Tech’s Department of Civil and Environmental Engineering (CEE) as a Research Engineer in June 1996-2004.
 In 2004, he was appointed as an Adjunct Assistant Professor in the CEE Department and as a member of the Graduate Faculty at Michigan Tech.

 Dr. Hokanson was affiliated originally with the National Center for Clean Industrial and Treatment Technologies (CenCITT) at Michigan Tech, a U.S. Environmental Protection Agency Center of Excellence and a partnership between Michigan Technological University (lead institution), the University of Minnesota-Twin Cities, and the University of Wisconsin-Madison.
 His role in CenCITT evolved into his current role with the Sustainable Futures Institute.